pallets/flask/docs/patterns/viewdecorators.rst

 Imagine you have a view function that does an expensive calculation and because of that you would like to cache the generated results for a certain amount of time.
 A decorator would be nice for that.
-We're assuming you have set up a cache like mentioned in :ref:`caching-pattern`.
+We're assuming you have set up a cache like mentioned in :doc:`caching`.

 Here is an example cache function.
 It generates the cache key from a specific prefix (actually a format string) and the current path of the